Ra-Na/ocronpdf/README.md

 - pymupdf (fitz)
 - imagemagick
 - pdftoppm
-- standard python libraries: sys, os, glob, subprocess, re
+- standard python libraries: sys, os, glob, subprocess, re, time
-- for parallel processing: awk, pdfinfo
+- for parallel processing: awk, pdfinfo, concurrent.futures

 Other dependencies:
 - If found, it uses a [textcleaner script](http://www.fmwconcepts.com/imagemagick/textcleaner/index.php) for ocr preprocessing, which is not included here due to licensing requirements.